iaifi/iaifi.github.io/summer-workshop.md

 #### IAIFI Industry Day

-All Industry Day events will take place at the MIT Samberg Conference Center.
+All Industry Day events will take place at the MIT Samberg Conference Center, Dining Rooms 3&4 (on the 6th floor).
 [See the full schedule here,](https://iaifi.org/industry-day) including the list of participating industry partners.

+*Doors open: 10:30am*

 **11:00am–1:00pm ET**